 - Contingent on the decision you make, you may add a Medigap policy, a supplemental coverage to Original Medicare Part A and B benefits only.

 Costs can be dependent on the coverage you choose as well as the services that you receive.
-Regardless of the coverage choice you make, you will pay a share of your costs with premiums, deductibles, copays and co-insurance.
+Regardless of the coverage choice you make, you'll pay a share of your costs with premiums, deductibles, copays, and co-insurance.